pu2clr/MCP23008/README.md

 With that approach, you will have the __most current version__ of the library.
 However, __it may not be the most stable version__.
 This is because the current version is always in development.
 [Prefer releases](https://github.com/pu2clr/MCP23008/releases).
 Do you need some old version (release) of this library?
 If yes, [check here](https://github.com/pu2clr/MCP23008/releases).

+## References

+You will find a greate project made by Nancy Daniels Yoga tha uses a dual encoder conetrolled by Arduino.
+[Click here to find the circuit and source code project](https://github.com/LadyRoninEngineer/Si473x/tree/main/DualEncoder?fbclid=IwAR2mKtoJoSrB3h2w1bIsahIroshu2UAudA0tOVX7-EWtLmiEmW0SYPpmnIY).
+You can see the Nacy's circuit below.